State of Canada's Defence Industry 2026

 • contracts for vehicle modernization, upgrade, conversion, or modification services.

-EXCLUDED from this category are sales relating to
+Excluded from this category are sales relating to

 • associated projectiles like tank gun rounds or missiles, sales of which should be reported separately under the “Ammunition and other munitions” or “Missiles and rockets” categories as most appropriate;